 In May 2016, Ms. Brunner expanded her studio to the online world with the launch of mymusikathome.com with classes found at watch.mymusikathome.com.
-Musik at Home is an online program offering early childhood music classes to prepare babies, toddlers and preschoolers for future instrumental study with the fundamental skills needed for developing musicianship.
-Carefully tailored to differing developmental levels, Ms. Brunner has now made her Musikgarten classes available to families at home on their own schedule.
+Musik at Home is an online music program offering early childhood classes to prepare babies, toddlers and preschoolers for future instrumental study with the fundamental skills needed for developing musicianship.
+Carefully tailored to differing developmental levels, Ms. Brunner has made her early childhood classes available so families can access them at home on their own schedule.
 In addition, in 2022 she wrote and produced her own piano curriculum for Musik at Home called “Creative Keys: Nordic Adventures” with more than 30 new compositions to acculturate students to the wonders of seven different tonalities.
 Musik at Home classes are accessible on the web, mobile app, Amazon Fire TV and Apple TV.

 As an independent recording artist, Ms. Brunner works with producer, David Browning of Franklin, TN who is credited with first producing Katy Perry.
 Ms. Brunner’s first album, Made For Me, was released in June 2011.
 Her soulful Christmas album, Born This Day, was released in November 2012.
 Her single, Holding On to Hope, written and produced for AIDS Ophans in South Africa was released February 2014.
-In May 2010, Kathryn’s song “Better Than Life” was selected for the finals in the Inspire Song Writing Contest during the Inspire Worship Conference in Nashville.
+In 2010, Kathryn’s song “Better Than Life” was selected for the finals in the Inspire Song Writing Contest during the Inspire Worship Conference in Nashville.
 In 2002, Ms. Brunner arranged and produced her first solo album, Soul’s Eye, including 9 original compositions.
 Her goal is always to encourage listeners in their walk of faith.
 In 2021, she released a new single called “Christmas” which is available on all music platforms.

 Ms. Brunner co-represented George Mason University’s Music Department with Dr. Joanne Haroutounian as a presenter at the Music Teachers National Association (MTNA) convention in Austin, TX in 2006 where she instructed music professionals how to match innovative teaching strategies with student learning styles in a presentation entitled “Connecting With the Kid on the Bench.”
 She developed an online resource for music teachers to discuss student learning styles and share teaching strategies.